Writing Blogs – Do’s and Don’ts

 Search Engine Optimisation (SEO)

-For SEO purposes you should write a minimum of 300 words, but for real quality and ranking, Google likes to see 500 words for a blog post.
+For SEO purposes you should write a minimum of 300 words, but for real quality and ranking, Google likes to see 500 words minimum for a blog post.
 If you want to get real bonus points though, the more comprehensive, the better.
 For instance, 2000 – 3000 words tells Google you are really serious!
 All of the top 10 spots in Google have a minimum of 1000 for competitive terms, so keep that in mind.

 The SEO benefits of having a blog on your website are significant.
 The regularly changing and unique content that a blog offers, helps to boost your website’s Google ranking.
 So much so, that content marketing is the way most businesses now conduct their SEO.

 If you are really serious about getting noticed, then posting at least five days a week might even get you picked up by Google News, which would give your site authority a major boost.
-Google’s news and search algorithms differ from each other, as the news algorithm criteria includes factors like volume of production, length of publication (the longer the better) and useage clicks.
+Google’s news and search algorithms differ from each other, as the news algorithm criteria include factors like volume of production, length of publication (the longer the better) and user clicks.

 Google news boasts on average around 1 billion unique visitors per week.
 That’s some heavy duty authority for your business website.